 Raheem’s parents brought him to the UK as a private patient.
-On 15 August 1978, he was admitted for cardiac catheterisation, a routine preliminary investigation to establish whether he was a suitable candidate for corrective surgery.
+He was admitted for cardiac catheterisation, a routine preliminary investigation to establish whether he was a suitable candidate for corrective surgery.

 Raheem's pre-medication prior to the catheterisation included the drug omnopon, a morphine based opiod.
 Raheem was given 12mg of omnopon, almost three times the correct dose.

 As a result, he suffered from the characteristic features of an overdose including drowsiness, cyanosis, poor respiration and hypoxia.
 The procedure had begun at 12pm and by 7.30pm his neurological condition had deteriorated to the extent that there were signs of severe and by now irreversible brain damage.

 The following day Raheem’s leg was recorded as “definitely bluer” and he then underwent a through knee joint right leg amputation.